2ndSightLab/aws-scripts/scripts/deploy-ec2-ami/README.md

 ### 2. AMI Selection
 - Ask user: private AMI or AWS AMI
-- List available operating systems for user selection but only the most up to date operating system version
+- List available operating systems for user selection
-- Ask user which operating system
+- Ask user which operating system and make sure the most up to date OS is included in the list
-- List available architectures for user selection
+- List all available architectures for user selection
 - Ask user which architecture
 - Ask if user wants to see AMI list
 - If yes: display unique list showing AMI names filtered in two steps: 1) select value before first slash, 2) select part before first number (or second number if name starts with amzn2), 3) remove trailing dashes
+- Make sure Amazon 2023 is in the list!
 - Ask user to select AMI name prefix
 - Display list of AMI IDs, names, and descriptions from newest to oldest that match the selected AMI name prefix
 - Prompt for AMI ID